 After completing the module, the students are able to analyse service systems supporting welfare and social security and are familiar with the relevant legislation.
 They recognize global and social trends and needs for change.
-They have the capacity to participate in the work to influence society in cooperation with customers and other actors.
+They have the capacity to participate in the work to influence society in cooperation with clients and other actors.
 The students are capable of identifying elements that contribute to social exclusion and poverty in society.
-The students are able to communicate orally and in writing, and communicate in the other national language in professional contexts.
-Students also achieve the level of competence in the other national language required from public servants.
+The students are able to communicate orally and in writing, and communicate using the other official national language in professional contexts.
 They are able to improve their language skills.